 Plantation Car Care offers comprehensive automotive services, including diagnostics, repairs, and routine maintenance, catering to the diverse needs of vehicle owners.
 Hand Auto Body specializes in collision repair and restoration, providing top-quality craftsmanship to restore vehicles to their pre-accident condition.
 Fuzzy’s Tire Center offers a wide selection of tires and expert services for tire-related needs, ensuring safe and smooth rides for drivers in Plantation and beyond.

-As experienced Plantation car accident lawyers, the legal team at Schilling & Silvers Personal Injury & Car Accident Lawyers understands the complexities of car crash lawsuits and is dedicated to providing personalized legal representation to clients in need.
+Our legal team at Schilling & Silvers Personal Injury & Car Accident Lawyers understands the complexities of car crash lawsuits and is dedicated to providing personalized legal representation to clients in need.

 Locations near Plantation, Florida, that our legal team serves include Fort Lauderdale, Coral Springs, Pompano Beach, Hialeah, Hollywood, Miami-Lakes, and more.